 If a cup match kicks off but is abandoned before the commencement of the second half, the club will endeavour to provide spectators in attendance with the opportunity to purchase tickets for the rearranged fixture at 50% of the admission price they paid to attend the original fixture.
 This will be subject to the agreement of the opposing team and fulfilling the requirements of the official bodies governing the competition.

-Due to different methods of admission to the four stands within the stadium it will be necessary to issue vouchers to some spectators.
+Due to different methods of admission to the three stands within the stadium it will be necessary to issue vouchers to some spectators.

-All spectators in the Williams, Dolman, Family Enclosure, Atyeo and Wedlock Stands will be advised by use of the P.A. system to retain their tickets as proof of their admission to the game and to claim their seats for the rearranged game.
-All away spectators in the Wedlock Stand will be advised by use of the P.A. system to collect a voucher at the exit gates when leaving the stand (provided the game is not "all-ticket").
+All spectators in the Williams, Dolman and Atyeo stands will be advised by use of the P.A. system to retain their tickets as proof of their admission to the game and to claim their seats for the rearranged game.
+All away spectators in the Atyeo Stand will be advised by use of the P.A. system to collect a voucher at the exit gates when leaving the stand (provided the game is not "all-ticket").
 This voucher will be necessary to claim their seats for the re-arranged fixture.

-The vouchers will be individual to that stand and will be retained in the control room for issue by the Safety Officer.
+The vouchers will be individual to that area of the stand and will be retained in the control room for issue by the Safety Officer.

 ACCOMMODATING AWAY SUPPORTERS

 The Club abides by Football League Regulations governing the allocation of tickets to visiting clubs.
 Due to ground redevelopment, the Football League and the Football Association have also agreed to a reduction in our away capacity to a maximum of approximately 1100 for the 2014/15 season.
 This is lower than the 10% which normally applies for Football league fixtures and 15% which normally applies for FA Cup matches.